Oriovac

 Oriovac is a village and a municipality in Brod-Posavina County, Croatia.
+It is approximately 23km west of Slavonski Brod and near the Sava river plain.
+The municipality is of an area of 99 km^{2} including ten settlements of which Oriovac is the main administrative center.

 History

+According to the town's historical chronicler, Marijan Machalla, the earliest mention of the town dates back to 1220.
+In 1535 it was conquered by the Ottoman Empire, evidence seen to this day in a 17th century fountain.
+In the late 1600s it became a military frontier built by the Habsburg Monarch following the Ottoman withdrawal.

 Until 1918, Oriovac (named Oriowacz before 1850) was part of the Austrian monarchy (Kingdom of Croatia-Slavonia after the compromise of 1867), in the Slavonian Military Frontier, Gradiskaner Regiment N°VIII before its dissolution in 1881.

 Demographics

 In 2021, the municipality had 4,770 residents in the following 10 settlements: